drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 Note that the trace for voltage pulse on the supply side of the gate drivers is scaled times 1,000.
 This puts us well within our power supply noise budget for the analog signal path.

+#### Charge clearance and carry-over and relationship to gate driver
 Now lets take a look at another way in which the gate driver effects performance in the analog section.
 In the following figure we toggle an LED on and off in synchrony with the gate driver, vary the duration of the pulse on the SH gate and graph the fraction of signal that appears in the next frame after the LED is off.

 Notice that the "carry-over" signal falls off with the same time constant as the RC formed by the SH gate (600pF) and our series resistor (200).
 At 1 usec the contamination is better than 1 part in 10,000 and so carry-over is small compared to dark noise.
 In our case, our gate driver provides 25mA, so the time constant really is set by the RC.